Belconnen (02) 6251 3455

-Dr. Pazios has experience in orthodontic treatment of both children and adults of all ages.
+Dr. Pazios has experience in orthodontic treatment for Canberra and surrounding region patients for over 15 years.
 He also keeps up-to-date with the latest techniques and technology through ongoing education.
 Dr. Pazios is a member of several professional associations.
-These include the Australian Society of Orthodontics, Australian Dental Association, American Association of Orthodontics, and American Board of Orthodontics.
+These include the Australian Society of Orthodontics, Australian Dental Association, and the American Association of Orthodontics.

 Dr. Pazios is passionate about creating beautiful smiles and giving his patients the confidence of a natural and healthy smile.
 Dr. Pazios and the team also believe in providing a level of service beyond expectation and creating a positive orthodontic experience for our patients.